 - It is intractable to compute complete graph kernels. - It is intractable to compute the subgraph kernels. - Restricting subgraphs to be linear does not help: it is also intractable to compute the path kernel. - One approach to define polynomial time computable graph kernels is to have the feature space be made up of graphs homomorphic to subgraphs, e.g., to consider walks instead of paths.

+- The Kernel Jungle

 - Green, Mercer, Herglotz, Bochner and friends

 - Kernels for probabilistic models

 - Kernels for biological sequences

+- Kernels for graphs

 - Motivation

 - Explicit enumeration of features

 - Challenges

-Walk-based kernels
+- Walk-based kernels

+- Applications

-- Applications - Kernels on graphs
+- Kernels on graphs

 Walks